What is Fat Transfer to the breasts?

 How long does a Fat Transfer to breast last?

 Breast augmentation with fat transfer is a permanent procedure.
-The transferred fat has a small degree of initial loss, but the fat that survives the transfer becomes a living part of the breast permanently.
+The transferred fat has a small degree of initial loss, but the fat that survives the transfer becomes a new and living part of the breast permanently.
 As demonstrated in the following photos, the grafted fat remains stable after approximately one to three months after surgery.
 Meaning, a patient should expect to maintain the results from that time forward.
 Forever!

 What happens if I lose or gain weight?